 In order to minimize long-term storage and potential leaching problems, obtain or purchase analyte-free water just prior to the sampling event.
 If obtained from a source (such as a laboratory), fill the transport containers and use the contents for a single sampling event.
 Empty the transport container(s) at the end of the sampling event.
 If long-term storage of analyte-free water is necessary, see FC 1002, section 3.3.

-Discard any analyte-free water that is transferred to a dispensing container (such as a wash bottle) at the end of each sampling day.
+Discard any analyte-free water that is transferred to a dispensing container (such as a carboy or wash bottle) at the end of each sampling day.

 Acids